 Falmouth has made a significant investment in research facilities and infrastructure.

-The Academy for Research & Innovation (AIR) is the hub of our research activity.
+The AIR Building (Academy for Innovation & Research) is the hub of our research activity.
 Several new initiatives are also currently hosted in AIR, including the digital games hub, business entrepreneurship programmes and our embryonic computing initiative.

 Researchers also have access to a wide variety of other campus-based facilities including: